javipalanca/simfleet/docs/develop.rst

 algorithm was implemented.
 This design pattern was created, among others, by a group of authors commonly known as the **Gang of Four** (E. Gamma, R. Helm, R. Johnson and J. Vlissides), and it is well presented in [GangOfFour95]_.

-Taxi Simulator uses the *Strategy Pattern* in order to enable students to implement three different strategies (one for the coordinator agent, one for the taxi agent and one for the passenger agent) without having to develop new agents or entering in the complexity of the simulator.
+SimFleet uses the *Strategy Pattern* in order to enable students to implement three different strategies (one for the coordinator agent, one for the transport agent and one for the customer agent) without having to develop new agents or entering in the complexity of the simulator.
 Thanks to this pattern, students can develop their strategies in an external file and pass it as an argument when the simulator is run.

-Taxi Simulator implements one interface for each of these three agents, with each interface also providing some helper functions that intend to facilitate the most common actions of each (subclassed) agent.
-These three interfaces inherit from the :class:`StrategyBehaviour` class and are called: :class:`CoordinatorStrategyBehaviour`, :class:`TaxiStrategyBehaviour` and :class:`PassengerStrategyBehaviour`.
+SimFleet implements one interface for each of these three agents, with each interface also providing some helper functions that intend to facilitate the most common actions of each (subclassed) agent.
+These three interfaces inherit from the :class:`StrategyBehaviour` class and are called: :class:`FleetManagerStrategyBehaviour`, :class:`TransportStrategyBehaviour` and :class:`CustomerStrategyBehaviour`.

 .. figure:: images/strategybehavior.png
     :align: center